Castle Game Engine

 fpmake.pp etc. All my programs and units must be compiled with FPC using this configuration.

 CastleImages unit requires libpng (libpng.so under UNIXes, libpng12.dll under Windows) installed if you want to load/save PNG images.
 Otherwise you will get ELibPngNotAvailable exception when trying to load/save files in PNG format.
-Note that libpng requires also zlib installed.
+Note that libpng depends on zlib.

-For Windows, you can get some of the required DLLs easily from my site, [http://castle-engine.sourceforge.net/miscella/win32_dlls.zip].
+For Windows, you can get the required DLLs easily from [http://castle-engine.sourceforge.net/miscella/win32_dlls.zip].
 Inside this archive there are also pointers where the "upstream" versions of these DLLs can be found on WWW.